What is FTE?

 What is a full-time equivalent employee?

-One full-time employee on a full-time schedule = One full-time equivalent employee.
+One full-time worker on a full-time schedule = One full-time equivalent employee hours.

-Two part-time employees working exactly half of the company's official full-time schedule = 1 full-time equivalent employee
+Two part-time workers or students working exactly half of the company's official full-time schedule = 1 full-time equivalent employee

 Four part-time employees working exactly a quarter of the company's official full-time schedule = 1 full-time equivalent employee.